How to cook lamb

-British – cooked with capers, rosemary and or thyme or served with redcurrant jelly or mint sauce
+British – cooked with capers, rosemary and or thyme, or served with redcurrant jelly or mint sauce

 Slow cooking in liquid transforms tougher cuts of lamb into fork-tender meat.
 Neck, shoulder and belly, either diced or as whole joints, are the best cuts for slow cooking and need to be cooked for at least 2 hrs at 150C to soften the meat.
-Lamb is slow-cooked all over the world from veg-packed Irish stews, Greek kleftiko, Southern-French daubes, North-African tagines and spicy Indian curries.
+Lamb is slow-cooked all over the world, from veg-packed Irish stews, Greek lamb kleftiko, Southern-French daubes, North-African tagines and spicy Indian curries.

 Hogget, mutton and goat

 ‘Lamb’ is meat from an animal that’s under a year old, hogget is an older lamb (1-2 years) and mutton is the meat from a fully-grown sheep (2 years +).
-British goat meat is becoming more readily available and is a generally sold at the same age as lamb.
+British goat meat is becoming more readily available and is generally sold at the same age as lamb.

-The meat from lamb, hogget, mutton and goat are interchangeable but hogget and mutton have a stronger, more developed flavour and the meat from goat is a bit richer than lamb.
+The meat from lamb, hogget, mutton and goat are interchangeable, but hogget and mutton have a stronger, more developed flavour and the meat from goat is a bit richer than lamb.

 Our top 5 lamb roast recipes